l-io-n/AI-Resources/Research and Testing/Misc Notes.md

   console.log({token, string: decode([token])})
 }
 ```
-You'd want to replace Write something to test here with whatever.
+You'd want to replace 'Write something to test here' with whatever.
 You'll have to escape any ' characters with a preceding slash, though.
 There's also https://github.com/Gnurro/AIDscripts
 ...<br />
 Benvolio — 03/18/2021 <br />